 "The Holy City is truly blessed now with this memorial, not only to those that have fallen, but also to the survivors."

-The dedication took place in the midst of the South Carolina Annual Conference for the AME Church, which was also held at Mother Emanuel.
+The dedication took place in the midst of the South Carolina Annual Conference for the AME Church, also held at Mother Emanuel.

-AME Bishop Rev. Richard Franklin Norris was among those to address the crowd, which included city Mayor Joe Riley, Interim Pastor at Mother Emanuel, Elder Norvell Goff, and members from AME congregations statewide.
+AME Bishop Rev. Richard Franklin Norris was among those to address the crowd, which included city Mayor Joe Riley, Interim Pastor Elder Norvell Goff, and members from AME congregations statewide.